Call Me Crazy: Promotion and chart performance

-One way Womack has planned to promote the album is to tour.
+One way Womack promoted the album was to tour.

 Womack also previewed the album in Nashville, Tennessee on October 20 at Nashville's War Auditorium, singing nearly all of the songs on the album.

 She also previewed the album at the Jazz Lincoln Center in New York City on September 17.

 Call Me Crazy debuted at #4 on Billboard's Top Country Albums chart and #23 on the Billboard 200, becoming Womack's first album in nearly ten years to miss the Top 20.